puzzle/ansible-training/content/en/docs/06/_index.en.md

 Giving a wrong password after `ansible-vault view secret_vars2.yml --vault-id @prompt` still results in showing the decrypted content of the file when `ansible.cfg` points to the correct `vaultpasswordfile`.

-There is an open [issue](https://github.com/ansible/ansible/issues/33831) about this topic on github.
+There is an open [issue](https://github.com/ansible/ansible/issues/33831) about this topic on GitHub.

 ```bash
 ansible-vault rekey secret_vars2.yml --new-vault-id @prompt